-The Peggy Browning Fund Fellowship Program is currently made up of approximately 500 alumni since its start in 1997.
-Of that number, 197 alumni, who have graduated from law school programs, are currently working in labor or public interest law.
-That's nearly 40% of former Peggy Browning Fellows gainfully employed in the field.
+The Peggy Browning Fund Fellowship Program is currently made up of 568 alumni since its start in 1997.
+Of that number, we know of at least 232 alumni who are currently working in labor law or public interest law.
+That's over 40% of former Peggy Browning Fellows gainfully employed in the field.

 If you are a former Peggy Browning Fellow, let us hear from you and be sure to share your news with us!